 The Accountability Board has approved a range of measures to enable slippage in spend of the LGF to be managed; these are embedded within the SLAs.
 This enables the partner, subject to the approval of the Accountability Board, to manage any slippage of the funding between financial years within one of the following options:

-Option 1: increase the amount of LGF spend in 2019/20 for projects which were already profiled to spend LGF in 2019/20.
+Option 1: increase the amount of LGF spend in the current financial year for projects which were already profiled to spend LGF in the financial year.

-Option 2: bring forward LGF spend in 2019/20 for projects which are not due to spend LGF until 2020/21;
+Option 2: bring forward LGF spend in the current financial year for projects which are not due to spend LGF until future financial years.

-Option 3: transfer LGF spend on schemes between Partner Authorities (this will be completed as a direct payment from Accountable Body to the Partner Authority, subject to Accountability Board agreement, under the grant payment process set out in the respective legal agreement for the project.
+Option 3: transfer LGF spend on schemes between Partner Authorities (this will be completed as a direct payment from Accountable Body to the Partner Authority, subject to Accountability Board agreement, under the grant payment process set out in the respective legal agreement for the project).

 Option 4: re-profile spend between LGF projects and Capital Programme projects.
 This option should only be applied where there is no opportunity to apply options 1, 2 or 3, and federated areas are encouraged to only apply option 4 mitigation as a last resort.